 I moved to France in 2012 and you know what they say about hindsight being 20/20.
 You’ve heard the saying “you live, you learn” and I believe every choice I’ve made has led me to where I am now.
 I don’t regret any of the decisions I’ve made.
 We try, we make mistakes and then we grow from them.
 We can’t go back in time, but when we know better, we do better.
 So if you’re looking to move abroad to France, maybe some of what I talk about in this post can better prepare you.
 If I were moving to France today, here’s what I’d do differently this time around.

-What I’d do differently if I were moving to France today
+What I’d do differently if I were moving to France from the USA today

 1. I would have put a focus on language comprehension and actually speaking the moment I knew I’d be moving to France.